31 Insane Roofing Statistics You Will Hear About in 2023

 Source: Electronic Library of Construction Occupational Safety & Health

-15) Roof Repair Search Term
+16) Roof Repair Search Term

-Screenshot of Google Trends for "Roof Repair"
+Screenshot of Search Term Trend for "Roof Repair" on Google Trends in 2025

 Source: Google Trends

-16) Workers’ Compensation
+17) Workers’ Compensation

-Premiums on workers comp may increase wages by 80% for roofers, varying by State.
+Premiums on workers’ comp may increase wages by 80% for roofers, varying by state.

 Source: CertainTeed

-17) Texas Roofing Contractors
+18) Texas Roofing Contractors

-There are 5,135 roofing contractors in the State of Texas.
+There are 8,629 roofing contractors in the State of Texas.

 Source: IBIS World

-18) Fiberglass Shingles
+19) Fiberglass Shingles

 90% of U.S. asphalt roofs sold are fiberglass shingles.